syncliteio/SyncLite/README.md

 	    <version>2024.08.08</version>
 	</dependency>
    ```
-2. OR You can directly download the latest published synclite-logger jar from : https://github.com/syncliteio/SyncLiteLoggerJava/blob/main/src/main/resources/ and add it as a dependency in your applications.
+2. OR You can directly download the latest published synclite-logger-<version>.jar from : https://github.com/syncliteio/SyncLiteLoggerJava/blob/main/src/main/resources/ and add it as a dependency in your applications.

 ## SyncLite Consolidator